sunileman/ElasticKonductor/README.md

     * aws --version
     * aws configure
     * https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions
+    * In the terraform.tfvars, set the AWS access credentials

 `GIT`
 * Not required.
 If interested in pulling the repo via ssh to keep up with updates applied to this automation